ethereum/consensus-specs/specs/bellatrix/p2p-interface.md

 Geth currently has a [max gossip message size](https://github.com/ethereum/go-ethereum/blob/3ce9f6d96f38712f5d6756e97b59ccc20cc403b3/eth/protocols/eth/protocol.go#L49) of 10 MiB.
-To support backward compatibility with this previously defined network limit, we adopt `GOSSIP_MAX_SIZE_BELLATRIX` of 10 MiB for maximum gossip sizes at the point of Bellatrix and beyond.
-Note, that clients SHOULD still reject objects that exceed their maximum theoretical bounds which in most cases is less than `GOSSIP_MAX_SIZE_BELLATRIX`.
+To support backward compatibility with this previously defined network limit, we adopt `GOSSIP_MAX_SIZE` of 10 MiB for maximum gossip sizes at the point of Bellatrix and beyond.
+Note, that clients SHOULD still reject objects that exceed their maximum theoretical bounds which in most cases is less than `GOSSIP_MAX_SIZE`.

 Note, that due to additional size induced by the `BeaconBlock` contents (e.g. proposer signature, operations lists, etc) this does reduce the